ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 * Intermediate definitions of every function
 	* Contains the name of the function
 	* Contains the return type of the function
-	* Contains the full definition of every function argument (last argument can be the Varargs Function Argument)
+	* Contains the full definition of every function argument
 		* Contains the name and type of the argument
 	* Contains the start token index, the index of the function's openscope (the first opening left curly brace of the function)
 	* Contains the end token index, the index of the function's closescope (the last closing right curly brace of the function)